 HOST – A Guide for Responsible Entertaining

-To help you plan and host an event that’s stress free and enjoyable for you and your guests, the Prince Edward Island Liquor Control Commission has developed HOST with all the ingredients for more successful and memorable entertaining.
-These hosting tips can help take some of the guesswork and headaches out of planning a great party.
+To help you plan and host event that are stress free and enjoyable for you and your guests, the Prince Edward Island Liquor Control Commission is updating the HOST booklet with all the ingredients for more successful and memorable entertaining.
+These hosting tips are meant to help take some of the guesswork and headaches out of planning a great party.

 Low Risk Drinking Guidelines